iVis-at-Bilkent/pangenographer/README.md

 ## Running a local instance

+`docker compose up prod` starts the production build using Docker.

+`docker compose up dev` starts the development build using Docker.

+Use Node.js version 14.20.1.

-`npm install` for loading dependencies
+`npm install` installs the dependencies.

-`npm run ng serve` for development and debugging
+`npm run ng serve` starts the server for development and debugging.

-`npm run serve-public` for making development server accessible on network
+`npm run serve-public` makes the development server accessible over the network.

-`npm run ng build` to generate a production build, `npm run build-prod` to generate a minified, uglified production build
+`npm run ng build` generates a production build. `npm run build-prod` generates a minified, uglified production build.

-`npm run ng build` and `npm run build-prod` commands generate files inside ***dist\ng-visuall*** folder.
-An HTTP server should serve these files.
-You should use [server.js](server.js) file to run a server with command `node server.js`.
+The `npm run ng build` and `npm run build-prod` commands generate files inside the `dist/ng-visuall` folder.
+These files should be served by an HTTP server.
+You can use [server.js](server.js) to run a server with the command `node server.js`.

-`cd src` and `node style-generator.js {application description filename}` to generate customized application, this changes [styles.css](src/styles.css) and [index.html](src/index.html).
-Notice that the application description file is inside the `assets` folder.
+Run `cd src` followed by `node style-generator.js {application description filename}` to generate a customized application.
+This updates [styles.css](src/styles.css) and [index.html](src/index.html).
+Note that the application description file must be located in the `assets` folder.

-`cd src/app/blast` and `node blast.js` to run the BLAST server.
-This setup allows the application to process BLAST queries.
+Run `cd src/app/blast` and `node blast.js` to run the BLAST server.
+This allows the application to process BLAST queries.
 Note that the BLAST standalone must be installed beforehand.

 ## User Guide